 But we’ve also seen students use other models for enacting change throughout our history.
 In 1963, Birmingham students marched in the streets to highlight racist inequities and demand a meeting with the mayor.
 And much more recently, my own students in Durham produced The Migrant Story, a school newspaper that humanized immigrant narratives.
 UNC-Chapel Hill students removed a Confederate statue.
 And students at New York’s Bank Street College, including its School for Children, removed Columbus Day and instated Indigenous Peoples' Day.

 There are a variety of strategies outside of legislative change for communicating and amplifying your message and achieving your demands.

 “Do Something” student tasks ask students to demonstrate their anti-bias awareness and civic competency by applying their literacy and social justice knowledge in an authentic, real-world context.
 Learn more here.

 For many of our students who are directly affected by anti-black state violence, racial terrorism, class stratification and policing of bodies and identities, we must respect that their very existence—their survival—is an act of resistance.
 Feminist writer bell hooks details this reality powerfully in her memoir when she describes integrating white schools: “[W]e think that we will be the first to die, to lay our bodies down.
 We feel despair and long for the days when school was a place where we learned to love and celebrate ourselves, a place where we were number one.”

 Let us remember young people’s enduring roles as change makers—and our crucial roles in supporting them.

-Bernal-Martinez is a former teaching and learning specialist for Teaching Tolerance.
+Bernal-Martinez is a former teaching and learning specialist for Learning for Justice.